-Language learning involves determination and consistency.
+Language learning ultimately boils down to determination and consistency.

 2. How different is this language from your native language?

 If you're learning a Western European language like Spanish or French, you're in luck.
 These languages have all sorts of similarities with English, from the vocabulary and idioms they use to how they structure sentences.
 If you're learning an Eastern European, African, or Asian languages, less of your English is going to "transfer" — the learning curve will be a bit rougher and progress will take a bit more time.

 If that sort of thing is interesting to you, consider familiarizing yourself with the structure of language families.
 Try looking up your language on Wikipedia and check to see what family and branch it's in.
 Doing so gives you useful information like this: English is Germanic in structure and grammar, but has a large number of vocabulary from Romance languages.
 Therefore, English is halfway between Germanic and Romance.
 For this reason, any Western European language in these branches are easily accessible to native English speakers.

 If your native language is Korean, the situation is different.
 Korean is not related to any other language, but it does have some characteristics that make it similar to a few languages.
 The structure of Korean is more or less the same as Japanese, for example, and both Japanese and Korean have a significant amount of shared vocabulary with Mandarin Chinese.
 As such, a Korean speaker will find parts of both Japanese and Mandarin to be familiar/accessible.

 3. How many languages have you learned in the past?

 Hands down, the hardest language to learn is your very first foreign language.